-Homework Assignment: Homework problems will be assigned once a week (typically on Thursday evening or Friday morning) which will be due one week later.
+Homework Assignment: Homework problems will be assigned once a week (typically on Thursday morning) which will be due one week later.

 It is your responsibility to check the course webpage for assignments and their due dates.
-Homework needs to be submitted through the appropriate webpage on Blackboard Assignment.
+Homework needs to be submitted through the appropriate webpage on Canvas Assignment.
 You will upload a PDF file of your submission - either typed solutions (use LaTeX), or a scanned copy of your handwritten solutions.